Students-SC/workshops/portfolio-cheatsheet.md

 	speedup, accuracy, scale

 ### 2. Project Selection & Depth
-- ✅ Showcase 2-4 high-quality, relevant projects
+- ✅ Showcase 1-6 high-quality, relevant projects
+    - depending on your experience and level of detail you want to include
 - ✅ Include a mix of industry-relevant and research-level
 - ✅ Prioritize originality, impact, and clarity over quantity